chuhann/tp/docs/DeveloperGuide.md

 *update(String, Data)*.

 UI's interaction with the rest of the program<br>
-UI passes the user's input string out to the DOMNUS object, which then passes the string to the Command Interpreter layer.
+UI passes the user's input string out to the DOMSUN object, which then passes the string to the Command Interpreter layer.
 UI also reads data from the Data object for refreshing purposes, but does not modify it.

 **4.4 Command Interpreter Layer**<br>
-Upon receiving command from the UI, DOMNUS would pass the entire user input into Command Interpreter (CI)
+Upon receiving command from the UI, DOMSUN would pass the entire user input into Command Interpreter (CI)

 **4.5 Execute Layer**<br>
 The `Execute` layer carries out the relevant actions required based on the analyzed input.
 All of the features in the program are stored under this layer which is under the package name `command`.
 To summarize, this layer is responsible for: